 Because intra-day repos mature before the end of the day, there will be no collateral balance to update at the end of the day (note than collateral update reports only report end-of-day balances).
-But there needs to be However, ESMA's Guidelines require a collateral update report showing the zero balance (p.24, section 4.9.3, para.103 of the final Guidelines of January 2020).
-This is an exception to the rule that collateral update reports are not necessary on the maturity date of an SFT and is recommended in order to fulfil the requirement to make at least one collateral update report for a transaction (which arises required because a loan report sent without the details of the collateral will lead the trade repository to expect a collateral update report)- and generate a Missing Collateral Report.
+However, ESMA's Guidelines require a collateral update report showing the zero balance (p.24, section 4.9.3, para.103 of the final Guidelines of January 2020).
+This is an exception to the rule that collateral update reports are not necessary on the maturity date of an SFT and is required because a loan report sent without the details of the collateral will lead the trade repository to expect a collateral update report and generate a Missing Collateral Report.